 Portrait

 Google Scholar | Personal website

-I am a PhD student at Gatsby co-advised by Peter Latham and Andrew Saxe.
+I am a PhD student at the Gatsby Unit co-advised by Peter Latham and Andrew Saxe.

+Portrait